 Q. What jobs can I apprentice in?

-Through the ApprenticeshipNH program, you can be a registered apprentice in advanced manufacturing, healthcare, and IT – rapidly growing sectors of the NH economy with a current or projected shortage of good, skilled workers.
+Through the ApprenticeshipNH program, you can be a registered apprentice in advanced manufacturing, healthcare, IT, hospitality, and construction – rapidly growing sectors of the NH economy with a current or projected shortage of good, skilled workers.

 Q. How long does it take to complete an apprenticeship?

 Each apprenticeship is unique because it is based on different factors, such as the occupation, industry, and training requirements.
 However, at a minimum, an apprenticeship requires 144 hours of classroom learning (or 18 8-hour days, for reference) and 2,000 hours (or 50 weeks) of paid, on-the-job training.
 Programs typically take anywhere from one year to six years to complete.

 Q. How much money will I make?

 Apprentices earn competitive wages, and from day one of the apprenticeship will receive a paycheck as well as incremental wage increases as skill levels increase.
 In many instances, apprentices earn up to $60,000 a year upon completing an apprenticeship.

 Q. Where will the classroom instruction take place?